M1 vs. Robinhood Comparison Review

 If you like to customize your portfolio, you might choose either.
 DIY investors would benefit from both of these options.
 M1 Finance and Robinhood each offer an extensive array of investment options which can be assembled into a portfolio as unique as each investor.
 Although, for options and cryptocurrency trading, Robinhood is best.

 If you like to take money matters into your own hands, you might like Robinhood.
 As we said before, Robinhood isn’t a robo-advisor.
 This means that investors are on their own to rebalance and manage their portfolios.
-If you’d rather not pay for someone else to manage your money, going for this free bare-bones trading app will save you money—you just need to be proactive about monitoring your account.
+If you prefer to rebalance your investments, keep an eye on tax efficient investing and trade throughout the day, then choose Robinhood a free bare-bones trading app will save you money—you just need to be proactive about monitoring your account.

 If you like just a bit of portfolio management, you might like M1 Finance.
-The M1 Finance robo-advisor makes it very clear when your portfolio is off-balance, so investors always know if they need to course correct.
-M1 Finance will then rebalance in one of two ways.
+The M1 Finance robo-advisor makes it very clear when your portfolio deviates from your desired asset mix.
+When this happens, M1 Finance will then rebalance in one of two ways.
 Investors can easily trigger automatic portfolio rebalancing with a click of a button.
 Another option is to add additional funds to their account which the robo-advisor will use to bring your allocated investments back up to your goals.

-Neither account offers access to human financial planners, so you’ll have to look elsewhere for more hands-on investing advice.
+Neither account offers access to robo-advisor with human financial planners, so you’ll have to look elsewhere for more hands-on investing advice.

 M1 Finance vs. Robinhood—Fees and Minimums